 Sable dogs can range in color from a very light gray or tan to a darker, richer red or gray color to a dark brown or black color.
 All shades of sable are acceptable, but the dark pigment is preferred.
 Lighter sables lack pigment, causing them to be washed out.

 A dog must have a sable gene to be sable.
 Therefore there must be at least one sable parent to produce a sable puppy.
 A dog cannot carry the sable gene recessively, which means that two black and tan dogs bred together will never produce a sable puppy.

 A homogeneous sable, also called a dominant sable, is a dog that received one sable gene from both of his parents.
 This means that he carries nothing but sable genes and will only produce sable puppies no matter what female he is bred to.

 The sable color is not common in the German show lines.
 They do not generally do well in the SV style show ring.
 Sable dogs are very common in working lines.

 Bicolor shepherds are considered a variation of the black and tan.
 The dog’s entire body is black except for a few areas of brown or tan, usually on the feet, under the tail, in the eyebrows, and sometimes there is a small spot on the cheeks.

-Darker black and tans are often advertised incorrectly as bicolor, but a true bicolor is very dark with very little color on the body at all.
+Darker black and tans are often advertised incorrectly as bicolor, but a true bicolor is very dark with minimal color on the body at all.
 The only way to identify a puppy at birth as a bicolor versus a black is to look for a little bit of brown under their tail.